-Design and Access Statement - Proposed Re-roofing and installation of roof mounted solar PV panels J Dixon and Son - 10-12 Lowther Street, Whitehaven CA28 7AL Reason To conform with the requirement of Section 91 of the Town and Country Planning Act 1990, as amended by the Planning and Compulsory Purchase Act 2004.
-Statement The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received, and subsequently determining to grant listed building consent in accordance with the presumption in favour of sustainable development as set out in the National Planning Policy Framework.
-Case Officer: C. Harrison Date : 16.04.2025 Authorising Officer: N.J.
-Hayhurst Date : 17.04.2025 Dedicated responses to:- N/A
+The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against all material considerations, including planning policies and any representations that may have been received, and subsequently determining to grant planning permission in accordance with the presumption in favour of sustainable development as set out in the National Planning Policy Framework.

+Case Officer: C. Harrison Date : 16.04.25

+Authorising Officer: N.J.
+Hayhurst Date : 17.04.2025

+Dedicated responses to:- N/A